-These are the best things to see and do in Time Square, NYC and the surrounding area.
+These are the best things to see and do in Times Square, NYC, and the surrounding area.
 For your first trip to New York City, you are not going to want to miss this.

 Planning a trip to NYC?
 Enjoy these New York city guides